Interaction Replica: Tracking Human-Object Interaction and Scene Changes From Human Motion: Capturing Setup

-\subsection{Capturing setup}
+For completeness, we briefly introduce HPS, the system we use in our pipeline to provide initial human poses.

+The HPS pipeline produces poses for the SMPL~\cite{smpl2015loper} model together with the global position within the 3D scan coordinate system.
+It uses data from the body-mounted sensors, the video from the head-mounted camera, and the 3D point cloud of the pre-scanned scene as input.
+The output represents the human localized in the 3D scene.
+HPS relies on three steps:

+\textbf{1) Pose estimation from XSens.} From the IMU measurements, XSens uses a proprietary algorithm based on the Kalman filter and a kinematic body model, which takes physical limitations of the body into account.
+The system provides the human pose and translation estimation in its own coordinate frame.
+While these estimates can be considered accurate, the system has two main drawbacks: it accumulates errors over time, leading to significant drift, and the human dynamic is not registered within the global 3D scene, causing potential inconsistencies (\eg, wall and floor penetration).

+\textbf{2) Head-mounted camera localization.} For every camera frame, HPS provides the initial head pose estimates using a hierarchical localization algorithm~\cite{sarlin2019coarse}, which operates on RGB images.
+Given a dataset of images with known positions in the pre-scanned scene, the algorithm establishes correspondences between those images and the camera frame, finding the position of the head camera by minimizing the reprojection loss.
+The camera lets HPS globally localize the human in the scene, but the raw localizations are noisy and do not ensure realistic human placement in the scene.

+\textbf{3) Combining IMUs and the head-mounted camera.} HPS combines the two previous steps together with the 3D point cloud of the pre-scanned scene to optimize the human pose and satisfy all the previously mentioned constraints.
+The simultaneous optimization for the IMU-based body poses and camera localizations eliminates the noise of the camera pose predictions, and significantly decreases IMU drift at the same time, resulting in stable and accurate results.

+\section{Capturing Setup}

-We use a combination of Apple iPhone 12 with a head mount to capture first-person view and Xsens Awinda~\cite{xsensawinda} IMU system to capture body motions.
-The iPhone 12 camera is capturing at a resolution of $1920 \times 1440$, $30$ FPS.
-While the camera features automatic stabilization, we turn it off explicitly to get a better idea of the head motion.
-We use OpenCV~\cite{opencv_library} to get the camera intrinsics.
-Xsens Awinda consists of 17 IMU sensors attached to the body with velcro-straps and captures the body motion at $60$ FPS.
-The camera and IMU systems record their data independently, for that reason the data need to be temporally and spatially syncronized (\cf supp.
-Sec.~\ref{subsec:meth_imucam_calib}) afterwards.
+We use a combination of the Xsens Awinda~\cite{xsensawinda} IMU system to capture body motions and a head-mounted camera (Apple iPhone 12 or GoPro Hero 8) to capture the first-person view.
+The camera captures at a resolution of $1920 \times 1440$, $30$ FPS.
+While both cameras feature automatic stabilization, we explicitly turn it off to get a better idea of the head motion.
+We use OpenCV~\cite{opencv_library} to calibrate the camera intrinsics.
+The Xsens Awinda consists of 17 IMU sensors attached to the body with velcro straps and captures the body motion at $60$ FPS.